pombredanne/bocadillo/docs/guides/ingredients/cleanup.md

 # Cleaning up ingredients

 Some ingredients need to perform cleanup operations when they go out of scope.
+For example:

+- a request-scoped file ingredient may need to close descriptors when the request has been processed.
-For example, an app-scoped database ingredient may need to close the open connections when the app shuts down, or a session-scoped file ingredient may need to close descriptors when the request has been processed.
+- an app-scoped database ingredient may need to close the open connections when the app shuts down.

 To support this, Bocadillo ingredients support using a `yield` statement instead of `return`.
 The yielded value will be injected in the view, and all the code after the `yield` statement will be executed when cleaning up the ingredient.